tylerfuelling/Michigan-Basketball-Clutch-Time-MVP/README.md

 which player was most valuable to the team in important situations.

 Using the metric of Expected Win Probability Added, I will be examining every play from the season that occurred within the last five minutes of a game in which the score differential is 6 points or less (two-possession game).
-By examining the eWPA, which will be referred to as "clutch score", for each player during these situations throughout the season, I can attempt to determine which player had the largest positive effect on eWP during "clutch" situations.
+By examining the eWPA, I will be creating my own metric, which will be referred to as "clutch score", for each player during these situations throughout the season.
+Using this metric, I will attempt to determine which player had the largest positive effect on eWP during "clutch" situations.
 For this project, I will only be examining the six players on Michigan's roster who averaged more than twenty minutes played per game.

 Play by play data was obtained from sports-reference.com